From an interview with Siang Khor, Tech Lead at Arrive

 Over the past number of years, working from home (WFH) has become increasingly normal for an ever-growing segment of the workforce – especially those in tech.
 Employees working remotely a day or two a week has become a matter of course in many forward-thinking businesses.
 In today’s environment, where we are social distancing to curtail the spread of COVID- 19, working from home is suddenly the new norm.
 For those who aren’t used to this way of working, this presents new challenges in terms of maintaining productivity and work-life balance.

 At Arrive, we are all working from home, and we’ve invited members of our team to share their best tips.
 First up, is Siang Khor, our tech lead.
 He manages everything technology-related.
-Whether it’s making sure that your experience with the Arrive mobile app is easy and seamless, creating algorithms to ensure you’re making meaningful connections, and making Arrive the ‘go-to’ platform for newcomers in Canada – all smooth, with no laggy responses.
+Whether it’s creating algorithms to ensure you’re making meaningful connections, or making Arrive the ‘go-to’ platform for newcomers in Canada – all smooth, with no laggy responses.

 We asked Siang to walk us through a typical day working from home and how he makes it work.
 This is Siang’s story.